 Imagine your mission is to design an anti-shoplifting device using some old radio sets you found in the garage.
 You could build something a bit like a radar (with a combined radio transmitter and receiver), sit it by the shop doorway, and point it at people passing by.
 Radio waves would pass out from your transmitter, bounce off people walking past, and then reflect back to your radio receiver.
 The trouble is, this wouldn't actually tell you anything useful, because everyone would reflect the radio waves in exactly the same way!
 You wouldn't know whether people were shoplifting or not, because there would be no way to distinguish shoplifters from ordinary customers or people who hadn't bought anything at all.
 What you'd really need would be for shoplifters to reflect radio waves in a different way to everyone else.
 But how?

 Anti-shoplifting devices have cracked this problem.
-As well as having a transmitter and receiver at the doorway, every item in the store contains a concealed RFID "tag".
-In bookstores and libraries, the tags are very discreet labels, stuck to one of the inside pages.
-In record stores, the plastic shrink-wrap may have an RFID label stuck onto it, or CDs may be locked into large plastic cases with RFID tags built into them, which can be removed only be a special tool at the checkout.
-In clothes stores, there is typically a chunky plastic tag bolted onto each item with a sharp metal spike.
-Some of these tags are concealed so you can't spot them.
+As well as having a transmitter and receiver at the doorway, every item in the store contains a concealed RF "tag".
+In bookstores and libraries, you'll find very discreet "soft tags," stuck to one of the inside pages.
+In record stores, the plastic shrink-wrap may have an RF tag stuck onto it, or CDs may be locked into large plastic cases with RF tags built into them, which can be removed only be a special tool at the checkout.
+In clothes stores, there is typically a "hard tag" (a chunky, round, white plastic tag) bolted onto each item with a sharp metal spike (sometimes the tag has ink inside it so it spills all over you and spoils the item you're trying to steal if you attempt to remove it).
+Some of these tags are cleverly concealed so you can't spot them.
 Others are deliberately very obvious and easy to see—so they deter you from stealing.
-The gates on the doorway are another very visible deterrent to shoplifters.
+The gates on the doorway (and the frequent alarms) are another very visible deterrent to shoplifters.

 If you walk through the doorway without paying for something, the radio waves from the transmitter (hidden in on one of the door gates) are picked up by the coiled metal antenna in the label.
-This generates a tiny electrical current that activates a tiny, concealed chip or other electronic component buried in the label).
-The chip modifies the incoming radio waves and sends them back out again in a slightly different form (either by modifying the waves or by transmitting a unique identifier code).
-The receiver (hidden in the other door gate) picks up the modified signal (or identifier code) and sounds the alarm.
+This generates a tiny electrical current that makes the label transmit a new radio signal of its own at a very specific frequency.
+The receiver (hidden in the other door gate) picks up the radio signal that the tag transmits and sounds the alarm.
 Why doesn't the alarm sound when you pay for something?
-You may have noticed that the checkout assistant passes your item over or through a deactivating device.
-This destroys the electronic components in the RFID label so they no longer pick up or transmit a signal when you walk through the gates—and the alarm does not sound.
+You may have noticed that the checkout assistant passes your item over or through a deactivating device (sometimes it's incorporated into the ordinary barcode scanning mechanism, and sometimes it's completely separate).
+This destroys or deactivates the electronic components in the RF label so they no longer pick up or transmit a signal when you walk through the gates—and the alarm does not sound.

-Anti-shoplifting labels are called passive RFID tags.
-Instead of containing batteries, they work entirely by responding to the incoming radio waves from the doorway transmitter.
+Simple RFID tags are described as passive.
+Instead of containing batteries, they work entirely by responding to the incoming radio waves from the scanner or transmitter.
 There is just enough energy in those radio waves to activate the RFID chip.
-Passive tags can send and receive signals only a few meters—enough to cover a doorway, but not much more.
-An alternative form of RFID technology, known as active tags, contain more advanced chips and batteries.
+Passive tags typically send and receive signals only a few centimeters, but not much more.
+An alternative form of RFID technology, known as active tags, contain more advanced chips and tiny batteries to power them.
 They can send and receive signals over much greater distances.

 Passive RFID tags contain just three components: